InteractComp: Evaluating Search Agents With Ambiguous Queries: Introduction

 Existing benchmarks cannot assess this capability.
 Search benchmarks like GAIA~\citep{mialon2023gaia} and BrowseComp~\citep{wei2025browsecomp} provide all necessary resources upfront, enabling agents to proceed without clarifying ambiguous intent.
 Interaction benchmarks like IN3~\citep{qian2024tell} and Tau-Bench~\citep{yao2024tau} focus on general conversation but lack grounding in verifiable search tasks.
 Neither addresses the question: \textit{Can agents recognize query ambiguity and actively interact to gather disambiguating information during search?} Without proper assessment of this capability, we cannot determine whether recent advances in search agents translate to handling real-world scenarios where user intent must be uncovered rather than assumed.

 Motivated by this gap, we introduce \benchsc, a benchmark designed to evaluate whether search agents can recognize ambiguity and actively interact to resolve it.
+As illustrated in Figure~\ref{figure:interaction}, our benchmark workflow demonstrates how agents navigate from ambiguous queries to definitive answers through structured interaction.
 Our design follows a core principle: \textbf{easy to verify, interact to disambiguate}.
 Questions have short, verifiable answers (1-2 words) that are answerable with enough context, yet require interaction to obtain specific details needed for disambiguation.
+Through the interaction loop, agents must iteratively update their initial beliefs, which typically exhibit high uncertainty across multiple candidate answers, by gathering clarifying information from users, progressively refining their confidence until a clear answer emerges.
 We achieve this through a target-distractor design: questions use only shared attributes of a lesser-known target and a popular alternative, creating genuine ambiguity that search alone cannot resolve.
-Agents must interact with simulated users to uncover distinctive attributes not given in the initial query. \benchsc contains 210 expert-curated questions across 9 domains in both English and Chinese, validated to ensure interaction is necessary and answers are verifiable.
+Agents must interact with simulated users to uncover distinctive attributes not given in the initial query.
+Referring to some influential benchmarks, such as HumanEval~\citep{chen2021evaluatinglargelanguagemodels}(164 hand-crafted programming challenges;), BrowseComp-ZH~\citep{zhou2025browsecompzh}(289 multi-hop questions), \benchsc contains 210 expert-curated questions across 9 domains in both English and Chinese, validated to ensure interaction is necessary and answers are verifiable.

 Systematic evaluation of 17 models confirms our design principle and reveals a striking failure pattern.
 When provided complete disambiguating context, models achieve strong performance with the best reaching 71.50\% accuracy, validating questions are answerable once information is complete.
 However, even the best model achieves only 13.73\% in the full interaction setting, with most models in single digits.
 This 5× performance gap exposes the core problem: models fail not due to search and reasoning deficits, but systematic overconfidence that prevents them from engaging in interaction despite having access to it.